Dario0117/chat-web/README.md

 5. Now, we have front and backend ready to start, move to the root of the repository (chat-web) and run `docker-compose up`, now you can access to the frontend using `HOST:9000` and backend `HOST:8080`

+### Without Docker

+Following the same example as the docker instructions, you just replace the host and db ip adadress with localhost.

+### Run tests

+Only the backend has tests (i have no time for frontend :c).
+For run backend test just move to the backend directory and run `npm test`.

+**WARNING:** Database must be up, if you are using docker, run `docker-compose up` before run tests.

 ## Database model